-Some of you (including me) know of the vulnerability that we face with regards to the risk of ‘natural’ or ‘man-made’ EMP (electromagnetic pulse), which has the potential to destroy our electronic components and electronic infrastructure – and maybe even bring down the grid.
+We are vulnerable to the risk of ‘natural’ or ‘man-made’ EMP (electromagnetic pulse), which has the potential to destroy electronic components and electronic infrastructure – and maybe even bring down the electric power grid.

-As a precaution, some of you (including me) may stash some particular items in a do-it-yourself Faraday cage for protection from an EMP.
+As a precaution, some of you may stash some particular items in a do-it-yourself Faraday cage for protection from an EMP.